-OK, so you’ve been approved for the loan.
-Great!
-I am neutral on the issue of whether you should buy a foreclosure, a short sale or just a home that somebody needs to get rid of.
-The latter will generally be in better shape and condition than a short sale.
-And foreclosures look downright sad many times.
+I am neutral on the issue of whether you should buy a foreclosure, a short sale or just a home that somebody needs to get rid of because of divorce, death or relocation.

-I bought one foreclosure during this economic cycle and it required expensive TLC to nurse it back to health.
+I bought one foreclosure during the depressed economic cycle of last decade and it required expensive TLC to nurse it back to health.
 So if you do opt for the foreclosure route, you’ve got to build rehabilitation money into your budget.

-As you start to look at properties, you want an agent who ‘farms’ the neighborhood where you’re most interested in buying a home.
+As you start to look at properties, you want an agent who “farms” the neighborhood where you’re most interested in buying a home.
 That means they’ll have the inside scoop on available properties and can make the process much easier.

-I want you to look at a ton of homes, both online and in person, so you can target what’s a deal and what’s not.
+I also want you to look at a ton of homes, both online and in person, so you can target what’s a deal and what’s not.
 Know the neighborhood where you’re buying.

 Plan to stay put for years